 A therapist needs to have appropriate knowledge, experience and supervisory support, and the ability to meet particular levels of competence, to ensure a young person is not left in a more vulnerable situation if they share an issue that requires a safeguarding response while working remotely.

-- scheduling sessions within normal working hours to ensure access to appropriate support services
+- scheduling sessions within normal working hours (where possible) to ensure access to appropriate support services.
+When offering sessions outside of these times, follow emergency service protocols.

 - ensuring a designated safeguarding lead is contactable at any time that remote therapy is taking place

-- agreeing clear contracting between all responsible parties.
+- agreeing clear protocols between all responsible parties

 Working with under 10s online